During solidification, heat is released, which is called heat of crystallization or heat of solidification. It counteracts the external cooling.

 During the cooling of a melt, the expected temperature decrease is shown in the cooling curve.
 The temperature reduction is due to the continuously withdrawn heat energy from the melt.
 This leads to a reduction in the kinetic energy of the particles.

 When the solidification temperature (melting point) is reached, the kinetic energy of the particles has fallen to such an extent that the mutual attraction forces cause the particles to accumulate.
 With the creation of the lattice structure, however, the kinetic energy of the atoms decreases suddenly, as the particles show only a relatively small (vibrational) movement in the crystal compound.
 However, the difference in binding energies has not simply disappeared but has been converted into heat energy!

 In principle, this process can be imagined as an impact of a particle from the melt on the already solidified lattice structure, which then attaches itself to it.
 The impact also causes the grid structure to vibrate, which is equivalent to a (heat) energy input.
 This ultimately means a local temperature increase (note, that a higher vibrational movement means a higher temperature!).
-Such internal heat release during solidification is called solidification heat.
+Such internal heat release during solidification is called heat of solidification.
 In the case of crystalline substances it is also referred to as crystallization heat.

 The heat of solidification released by crystalline materials is also called heat of crystallisation!

 The internal crystallization heat (“temperature increase”) released during solidification ultimately compensates for the external heat dissipation (“temperature reduction”).
 In fact, a permanent oscillation around the solidification temperature will be observed at the microscopic level.
 No heat is effectivly added to or removed from the solidifying substance during crystallization.
 The temperature therefore remains constant from a macroscopic point of view.